 The Disability Services Act 1993 (WA) sets out the minimum reporting requirements for public authorities in relation to DAIPs.
-The Department will report on the implementation of its DAIP 2018-2023 through its Annual Report and the prescribed progress reports to the Disability Services Commission by 30 June each year, outlining the progress towards the desired outcomes of the DAIP.
+The Department will report on the implementation of its DAIP 2023-2028 through its Annual Report and the prescribed progress reports to the Department of Communities, Disability Services for the year ended 30 June each year, outlining the progress towards the desired outcomes of the DAIP.